National Heritage Church Window Collection

 All but three of the windows on our list are in England.
 We are not biased.
 Wales has a sparse population serviced by small chapels that could not afford high-quality stained-glass.
 Scotland suffered a stained-glass apocalypse during the Scottish Reformation.
 Then, unlike churches across most of Europe, the Kirk adopted a universal literacy policy, teaching people to read the Bible rather than showing them Bible stories in murals and stained-glass windows.
 Indeed, stained-glass was banned in Scottish churches until 1866.
 The Kirk's policy might have contributed to Scotland's wonderful intellectual legacy, but it has rather blighted their artistic legacy.
 Scotland and Wales have some fabulous 20th century windows, but so has England.

 We should precis the basic glass making techniques before we start.
 Until the 19th century all glass was 'blown' using a blob of molten glass on the end of a pipe.
 The two dominant techniques for making church window glass were cylinder and crown.
 The former is made from a blown glass cylinder that is snipped along its length, unrolled and flattened.
-The latter is made from a blown glass ball that is rotated to flare out into a disk.
+The latter is made from a blown glass ball that is rotated and pressed to flare out into a flat disk.
 Mass production techniques were introduced during Victorian times to manufacture cheap flat flawless transparent glass, ideal for normal windows.
 It was tried in church windows but lacked vibrancy and interest.
 Church window producers reverted to cylinder and crown glass.

 During medieval times it was only possible to make glass in small irregular quantities, so it was delivered as fragments.
 The die was cast.
 Still we tend to use similarly small fragments.
 These fragments are joined together with lead strips known in Britain as 'calms'.

 Detail - skin, hair, facial features, clothes, etc - is painted onto the fragments of coloured glass with a sticky viscous paint which is fused before the window is assembed.
 The paint is traditionally 'bistre brown'; a brown gunge that was mixed with gum arabic to make it stick to the glass.
 Lines are traced with a thin brush, sometimes as thin as a single badger hair.
 Shading is often made with stippled Ben Day dots, like a Marvel comic (500 years before Ben Day came up with technique).
 Heavy shading or inverse detail is usually achieved by covering the glass fragment with bistre brown paint, then selectively removing the detail with a pin or badger hair.
 Once the detail has been applied, the fragment is fired to make it fuse.
-The process has hardly changed since the 14th century, although modern bistre brown is rather less poisonous.
+The process has hardly changed since the 14th century, although modern bistre brown is thankfully less poisonous.

 In the early 14th century, someone discovered that certain silver minerals would chemically bond to glass in a process known as 'silver stain'.
 Initially, it was used on the back of clear glass to make yellow or orange fragments.
 Bistre brown detail could still be painted into the front.
 In later years, silver stain was traced on the back of blue glass to make green details, for foliage, for instance.